Steve973/pychub/README.md

   - Optional.
   - The value is a single string, and quoted if it contains spaces.
   - May be overridden during runtime invocation.
-  - Pychubby does not parse or validate the inner arguments; they are stored and passed verbatim to the child process when `--run` or `--exec` is used at runtime.
+  - Pychub does not parse or validate the inner arguments; they are stored and passed verbatim to the child process when `--run` or `--exec` is used at runtime.
   - Formats: